We must not allow Negroes to be men, lest we ourselves should be suspected of not being Christians.

 Sometimes paraphrased, "The separation of races is not a disease of ...."

-I happen to think that the singular evil of our time is prejudice.
+I happen to think the singular evil of our time is prejudice.
 It is from this evil that all other evils grow and multiply.
-In almost everything I’ve written there is a thread of this: a man’s seemingly palpable need to dislike someone other than himself.
+In almost everything I’ve written there is a thread of this: man’s seemingly palpable need to dislike someone other than himself.

 Today, as in ages past, we are not without tragic proof that the exalted power of some governments to punish manufactured crime dictatorially is the handmaid of tyranny.
 Under our constitutional system, courts stand against any winds that blow as havens of refuge for those who might otherwise suffer because they are helpless, weak, outnumbered, or because they are non-conforming victims of prejudice and public excitement.
 Due process of law, preserved for all by our Constitution, commands that no such practice as that disclosed by this record shall send any accused to his death.
 No higher duty, no more solemn responsibility, rests upon this Court, than that of translating into living law and maintaining this constitutional shield deliberately planned and inscribed for the benefit of every human being subject to our Constitution — of whatever race, creed or persuasion.